K1RUN/K1RUN/README.md

 - 👋 Hi, I’m @K1RUN
-- 👀 I’m interested in Android/IOS-development, Math and Algorithms
+- 👀 I’m interested in Math and Algorithms
-- 🌱 I’m currently learning Kotlin
-- 🧠 Also I used to code on Python and C++.
+- 🧠 I used to code on Python and C++.
-- 📫 How to reach me - https://t.me/skatebird (Feel free to write ^^)
+- 📫 How to reach me - https://t.me/skatebird